lordslair/gobland-bot/README.md

 gobland-it-perl   | 2019-02-14 13:59:05 :o) Entering loop 1
 gobland-it-php-32 | 172.19.0.4 - User 14/Feb/2019:12:59:34 +0000 "GET /index.php" 200
 gobland-it-nginx  | 109.190.254.56 - User [14/Feb/2019:12:59:34 +0000] "GET /index.php HTTP/1.1" 200
+gobland-it-backup | Dumping : /db/32.db
+gobland-it-backup | Dumping : /db/31.db
-2017-10-06 09:40:00 Stopping daemon
+gobland-it-perl   | 2017-10-06 09:40:00 Stopping daemon
 ```

 #### Disclaimer/Reminder

->The project is not mono-container, it requires at least 3 (perl/php/nginx) + one volume.
+>The project is not mono-container, it requires at least 4 (perl/php/nginx/backup) + two volumes.
 >Each GL Clan has to be provisionned in its own container and DB for privacy reasons.

 >Meaning that on a long term it could have to deal with dozens of -php containers,
->but still using one -nginx and one -perl.
-No need to scale tham.
+>but still using one -nginx, one -perl and one -backup.
+No need to scale them.

 ### Todos

- - Add a container for backups
+ - ~~Add a container for backups~~
  - Add a container php-public with consolidated DB for CdM/Locator purposes
  - Add a container for Discord integration
  - PHP Error logs accessible from outside the container (docker logs stuff)